Alley Cropping

 5. Plant the crops: Plant your chosen crops in the space between the rows of trees or shrubs.
 Be sure to leave enough space for the crops to grow and for you to walk through the rows.

-6. Maintain the crops and trees: Water, fertilize, and weed your crops and trees as necessary.
+6. Maintain the crops and trees: Water, fertilise, and weed your crops and trees as necessary.
 Monitor their growth and health regularly to ensure they are thriving until harvesting.

 For a more detailed description of the method of application, please read this document.